Hot Springs National Park: Flora and fauna

 According to the A. W. Kuchler U.S. Potential natural vegetation Types, Hot Springs has an Oak/Hickory/Pine (111) potential vegetation type and a Southern Mixed forest (26) potential vegetation form.

 The area is primarily forest.
 The northern slopes of the ridges and basins provide a suitable habitat for deciduous forest dominated by oak and hickory.
 Pines predominate on the south sides of the ridges.
 There are 230 acre of unlogged pine and oak forests on North and Hot Springs Mountains, and 90 acre on Sugarloaf Mountain.
 These old-growth forests contain shortleaf pine, blackjack oak, and white oak; many of the trees over 130 years old, and a few over 200 years old.

 Plains bison, elk, cougar and red wolf left the region after European settlement.
-Present day fauna include white tail deer, wild turkey, squirrel, rabbit, Virginia opossum, gray fox, coyote, skunk, raccoon, gopher, long-tailed weasel, mink, rat, chipmunk, frog, and nine-banded armadillo.
+Present day fauna include white-tailed deer, wild turkey, squirrel, rabbit, Virginia opossum, gray fox, coyote, skunk, raccoon, gopher, long-tailed weasel, mink, rat, chipmunk, frog, and nine-banded armadillo.
 Some migratory birds following the Mississippi Flyway spend part of the year in the vicinity.